BaronaGroup/migsi/README.md

 Migration templates should be created in your code base in the template directory declared in the configuration file.

-The templates should have the `.js` suffix in their filenames, although the suffix is not used when referring to them.
+The templates should have either `.js` or `.template.js` suffix in their filenames, although the suffix is not used when referring to them.

 Your templates can override templates supplied with migsi; this is especially useful with the `default` template, which allows you to have your own custom default template.